The Hoffmeier Trucking Story

 The Early Days

 Kermit D. Hoffmeier was born in the small town of Garnett, Kansas in the mid-1940’s.
-While growing up on a farm, Kermit became fascinated with machinery at an early age.
+While growing up on a farm, Kermit became fascinated with machinery.
 At 10 years old, an entrepreneur was born when he bought his first tractor and began working the fields.
-Soon after he started raising his own cattle, and 4-H Council elected him as President for Anderson County.
+Soon after he started raising his own cattle, and the local 4-H Council elected him as President for Anderson County.

 After high school, Kermit left the farm behind and joined the U.S. Navy where he became an air traffic controller on the USS Essex aircraft carrier.
 After leaving the Navy in 1962, Kermit tried his hand as a life insurance agent.
 However, he missed working with machines and left insurance soon after to drive race cars on what was then called the NASCAR Grand National Division.
 This NASCAR circuit would later become the Winston Cup Series in 1971.